wn9237/rest_spec/markdowns/api/device_post_registeredowners.md

-# Create
+# Create registeredOwner

-Create a new Create registeredOwner.
+Use this API to create a new registeredOwner.
 #### HTTP request
 ```http
 to be completed....